GruberMarkus/Export-RecipientPermissions/docs/README.md

 Default: $true
 ### 1.2.31.
 ExportDistributionGroupMembers
-Export distribution group members, including nested groups and dynamic groups
+Export recursive distribution group members, including nested groups and dynamic groups

+This is useful to document overall distributiong group membership

 This may drastically increase script run time and file size

-This only works for mail-enabled groups and members

-The virtual Right 'MemberRecure' is used in the export file
+The virtual Right 'MemberRecurse' is used in the export file

 The parameter ExpandGroups can be used independently: ExpandGroups lists all members of a group every time a group is used as a trustee, ExportDistributionGroupMembers only lists the members of each group only once